 Avoid a Penalty for Filing Late

-Don’t delay filing due to inability to pay.
+Don’t delay filing due to the inability to pay.
 Pay what you can afford with your filing and then wait for the IRS to contact you with a bill for the rest.
 Upon receiving their bill, give them a call to set up a payment arrangement or ask for an extension to pay.
 Many entrepreneurs starting out think the taxes will be too high to make paying them feasible.
 However, the IRS has many options to help business owners as long as they don’t have to chase down returns.
 Not filing your taxes in a timely manner will only cost you more money and possible legal issues.

 Pay Attention to Detail